ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `reference-triple-record` has the following parameters:

-* `ref-env`: Search criteria that select certain Evidence Claims in the ACS.
+* `ref-env`: Search criterion that locates an Evidence environment that matches the reference environment.
-* `ref-claims`: Search criteria that target Evidence Claims in the ACS.
+* `ref-claims`: Search criteria that locates the Evidence measurements that match the reference Claims.

-To process `reference-triple-record` both the `ref-env` and `ref-claims` are compared with evidence entries from the ACS.
+To process `reference-triple-record` both the `ref-env` and `ref-claims` criteria are compared with Evidence entries.
-If these conditions are met, the matching ACS entry is copied into a new ACS entry that is added to the ACS, but with the Reference Value Provider's authority.
+If the search criteria are satisfied, the matching entry is re-asserted, except with the Reference Value Provider's authority.
+By re-asserting Evidence using the RVP's authority, the Verifier can avoid mixing Reference Values (reference state) with Evidence (actual state).
+See {{-rats-endorsements}}.
+Re-asserted Evidence using RVP authority is said to be "corroborated".

 #### Endorsed Values Triple {#sec-comid-triple-endval}